escorpio11/programa-python/PROJECT UTEC 2025 GORUP 04/README.md

 2️⃣ Select building parameters (grids, levels, loads).<br>
 3️⃣ Click "Run Automation" to create ETABS models programmatically.<br>
 4️⃣ Review logs and download ETABS .EDB files.

+# 📡 API Endpoints
+- `GET /health:` Health check.

+- `POST /run_etabs:` Automates model generation.

+- `POST /parse_geometry:` Parses raw geometry data.

+- `POST /vision_extract:` Extracts geometry from images.*

+# ⚙️ Future Work
+- Add automatic structural analysis reports.

+- Integrate reinforcement detailing modules.

+- Extend LLM vision to interpret scanned PDFs.

+- Deploy as a web service for multi-user teams.

+**This project demonstrates how powerful results can be achieved by integrating LLMs, Python, ETABS API, vision modules, and a modern UI into one automated workflow for dynamic structural design.

+If you want, I can package this into a README.md or a project proposal PDF — just say yes. 🚀📐**